 - Beyond Mars, which ran from 1952 to 1955 in the New York Sunday News, featured asteroid miners as its heroes.
 Of course, the strip was written by Jack Williamson, who also wrote Seetee Ship and Seetee Shock, mentioned above.

-- In Warhammer 40,000 Gaiden Game Battlefleet Gothic includes an alien race called the Demiurg mostly live in massive Stronghold-class cityships, and tend to survive by asteroid mining.
-Quite fitting, as they are basically Dwarfs [[Recycled IN SPACE!
-IN SPACE!]
+- The Warhammer 40,000 Gaiden Game Battlefleet Gothic includes an alien race called the Demiurg who mostly live in massive factory ships, and tend to survive by asteroid mining.
+Quite fitting, as they are basically Dwarfs IN SPACE!

 - GURPS: Spaceships has a bunch of asteroid mining ships in the Industry book.
 Asteroid miners also show up in their Transhuman Space setting.

-- Asteroid mining, especially valuable ice asteroids, is one of the primary industries in orbit over Earth after the Coming of the Rifts.
+- Rifts: Asteroid mining, especially valuable ice asteroids, is one of the primary industries in orbit over Earth after the Coming of the Rifts.

 - In Eclipse Phase mineral claims in the belt are a constant point of contention between the Planetary Consortium and the Autonomists, and between Autonomist factions (anarcho-capitalists, capital-A Anarchists, Titan...)